IBM/aspera-cli/docs/README.erb.md

 An internet connection is required for the installation.
 If you don't have internet for the installation, refer to section [Installation without internet access](#installation-in-air-gapped-environment).

-A package with pre-installed Ruby, gem and `ascp` may also be provided.

 ### Single file executable